Noah Whittington

-Noah Whittington is an American college football running back for the Oregon Ducks.
-He previously played for the Western Kentucky Hilltoppers.
+Noah Whittington (born December 13, 2001) is an American professional football running back for the Houston Texans of the National Football League (NFL).
+He played college football for the Western Kentucky Hilltoppers and the Oregon Ducks.

 Early life

 Whittington attended high school at Peach County located in Fort Valley, Georgia.
 Coming out of high school, he committed to play college football for the Western Kentucky Hilltoppers.

 College career

 Western Kentucky

 During his freshman season in 2020, Whittington played in 12 games, rushing for 39 yards on 16 carries.
 In the 2021 season, he rushed 101 times for 617 yards and two touchdowns, where after the conclusion of the season, he decided to enter his name into the NCAA transfer portal.

 Oregon

 Whittington transferred to play for the Oregon Ducks.
-In his first season with the Ducks in 2022, Whittington rushed for a career-high 779 yards and five touchdowns on 139 carries, while also nothing 22 receptions for 169 yards and a touchdown.
+In his first season with the Ducks in 2022, Whittington rushed for a career-high 779 yards and five touchdowns on 139 carries, while also notching 22 receptions for 169 yards and a touchdown.
 During the 2023 season, he was limited to just four games due to a torn ACL, where he rushed for 146 yards and two touchdowns.
 Whittington finished the 2024 season, rushing for 540 yards and six touchdowns, while also hauling in 24 passes for 136 yards and two touchdowns.
 Heading into the 2025 season, he earned the Ducks starting running back job over Tulane transfer Makhi Hughes.
 In their week one matchup, Whittington rushed ten times for 68 yards and a touchdown in a victory over Montana State.